wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

   # /Library/Ossec/bin/wazuh-control start

-Now Wazuh should be running with its resourced limits altered and should create a core dump if the process crashes.
+Now Wazuh should be running with the limits of its resources altered and should create a core dump if the process crashes.

 Post-mortem crash analysis: an example
 --------------------------------------
 In this section, we will send a signal to a Wazuh process that processes usually receive when they fail.
 Then, we will use ``lldb`` to view the process state at the moment of failure.
 We will use the segmentation fault (SIGSEGV or 11) signal.
-Make sure to have enabled core dump generation, explained in the previous section.
+Make sure to have enabled core dump generation, as explained in the previous section.

 Use `killall` to send a SIGSEGV signal to our process::